supplymaven/gg-supply-maven/README.md

 * BlsReader.py: Scrapes data from text files published by the [Bureau of Labor Statistics](https://www.bls.gov/)
 * QuandlReader.py: Reads data from [Quandl](https://www.quandl.com/)
 * MasterDataCollection.py: Has methods to get all data from all sources.
+* SQLsetup.py: Run this function file from command line to remotely access the plesk database.
+To get a successful connection, you must run a ssh connection at the same time on your localhost.
+Go to command line and run the command "ssh root@74.208.137.51 -L 3306:127.0.0.1:3306 -N".
+When prompted, put in the password "Om80Ox55g8"

 2.)
 Prediction Model
 * CorrelationFInder.py: For a pricing dictionary, this service finds the correlation between any one commodity and every